Gizra/circuitauction-docs/client/how-to-create-bidder-number.md

 ![nicholas_john_martin_-_995815___backoffice](https://user-images.githubusercontent.com/20393485/46794320-45fbae80-cd50-11e8-9732-c740d9363845.jpg)

-Note That you can create as many bidder numbers as you want for Mail or Floor, but only one bidder number for Website or Phone.
+Note that you can create multiple bidder numbers for Mail or Floor, but only one bidder number for Website or Phone.

 ## Creating call requests